jbhunt/saccade-decoder/README.md

 reg.fit(X_train, y_train)
 y_predicted = rnn.predict(X_test)
 ```
-The major hyperparameters that can be tuned are:
+The hyperparameters that can be tuned are:
-- `n_steps` - The size of the sequence used for training (in bins)
+- `n_steps` - The size of the input sequence (in bins)
 - `n_units` - The number of memory cells in each layer of the LSTM
 - `n_layers` - The number of layers in the LSTM
-I used scikit-learn's `GridSearchCV` class to search the parameter space for the optimal values
+I used scikit-learn's `GridSearchCV` class to search the parameter space for the optimal values of each hyperparameter.
 ```Python
 from sklearn.model_selection import TimeSeriesSplit, GridSearchCV param_grid = {